kevintruong/til/File-System,-Part-8:-Disk-blocks-example.md

 ```

-This simple representation is reasonable provided we can represent all possible files with just ten blocks i.e. upto 40KB.
+This simple representation is reasonable provided we can represent all possible files with just ten blocks i.e. up to 40KB.
 What about larger files?
 We need the inode struct to always be the same size so just increasing the existing direct block array to 20 would roughly double the size of our inodes.
 If most of our files require less than 10 blocks, then our inode storage is now wasteful.
-To solve this problem we will use a disk block calledn the *indirect block* to extend the array of pointers at our disposal.
+To solve this problem we will use a disk block called the *indirect block* to extend the array of pointers at our disposal.
 We will only need this for files > 40KB

 ```C